teq-niq/pingfed-automation/Setup-ubuntu.md

 ## The steps

+Note:  For linux I used a ubuntu desktop I had set up on the cloud.
 Clone the project from - here to a suitable folder in your machine.
-git clone -b main https://github.com/teq-niq/pingfed-automation.git
+git clone -b gradle_wip https://github.com/teq-niq/pingfed-automation.git
 Read pingfed-automation\downloads\downloadnotes.txt.
 <ins>Download the files as mentioned here into **"pingfed-automation\downloads"** folder.</ins>
 In command prompt/terminal navigate to pingfed-automation folder.
 **For convenience We will run all our commands from this location only.**
 On linux do this first.
 Run sudo chmod +x ./gradlew
-Run ".\gradlew clean build" in command prompt or "./gradlew clean build" in linux terminal.
+Run  "sudo ./gradlew clean build" in linux terminal.
 This might take some time on first run.
 <img width="420" alt="build" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/2fcb1bd1-746e-4316-9801-f190c4274986">
 Wait for it to finish successfully.
 <img width="447" alt="buildresult" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/eebef5eb-5503-41e6-823e-c787ad059069">

-Run ".\gradlew verify-downloads".
+Run "sudo ./gradlew verify-downloads".
 I got this output.
 <img width="666" alt="verifydownloads" src="https://github.com/teq-niq/pingfed-automation/assets/14346578/fca34177-3794-4a58-8a0f-f1a1ef00f0a7">